-- 3. In the Printer tab, select Connection Type to choose whether you want to output patient reports via the print server or a network printer. - 4.
-If you set Connection Type to Print Server, perform the following settings: - Print Server Address: select to input the printer server name or IP address. - Port: selects to input the printer server port.
-If the CMS is used as the printer server, set Port to 6603. - Set the report type in the Report Type area.
-For more information, see section 24.7.2 Setting the Report Type. - 5.
+- Select the Main Menu quick key → from the System column select Maintenance → input the required password → select to input the printer server name or IP address. - Port: selects to input the printer server port.
+If the CMS is used as the printer server, set Port to - Set the report type in the Report Type area.
+For more information, see section 21.7.2 Setting the Report Type. - 5.
 If you set Connection Type to Printer, perform the following settings: - Select Printer IP Address.
-Select to input the IP address of the desired network printer. - Select Paper Size. - Select Resolution.
+Select to input the IP address of the desired network printer. - ◆ Select Paper Size. - ◆ Select Resolution.